fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

 to around **65-70% ABV**.

-This double distillation preserves more of the heavier flavor compounds from the malt, the fermentation process, and—crucially—any peat smoke that was used during the malting process.
+This double distillation preserves more of the heavier flavor compounds from the malt, the fermentation process, and, crucially, any peat smoke that was used during the malting process.
 It's why Scotch can carry such bold, complex flavors.